 City of Aiken Water & Sewer Rates

 Water service is provided by the City of Aiken.
 Residential rates are structured to encourage conservation, and the more water that you use, the higher the cost.
 The water of the City is taken from several different sources, including surface water, springs, and deep wells.
 The month of June is generally the highest period of water usage in Aiken.
 Your water bill is based on your consumption.
 The owners of the system, the residents of Aiken, do incur expenses when a service is connected or re-connected, and this expense is passed on to the customer through connection and tap fees.
 As you connect to the City’s lines, all work on private property must be paid for by the resident.
-The Residential Sewage Charge on your bill is compiled from two components: Every year The City of Aiken evaluates your water usage shown on your February, March and April water bill which is averaged and rounded.
-This becomes part of one component of your May through next May sewer rate.
+The Residential Sewage Charge on your bill is based on two components: Every year The City of Aiken evaluates your water usage shown on your February, March and April water bill which is averaged and rounded.
+This becomes part of one component of your May through next April sewer rate.

 This is very fair way of figuring the sewer charge.
 The water used during the spring, summer and fall (watering grass, plants, washing the car, etc.) months does not incur higher sewer charges as sewer rates are figured on your December, January and February actual water usage.